-Tribe Additional Joint Lead/Argonne Follow-up Tribal Comment/Responses Pueblo of Zia (Cont.)
-April 8, 2013: Sarah Rinkevich, Tribal Liaison, left a message for Peter regarding the Tribe's participation in LTEMP.
+Tribe Reclamation and NPS Communications with Tribes Tribal Comment/Response Pueblo of Zia (Cont.)
+April 8, 2013: Sarah Rinkevich, Tribal Liaison, left a message for Mr. Peter Pino regarding the Tribe's participation in LTEMP.
 February 11, 2014: Bruce Verhaaren, Argonne, sent an e-mail to Governor David Pino regarding the Pueblo of Zia participation in the LTEMP process.
 The letter indicated that despite many attempts, Argonne and the joint-leads have not received a response from the Pueblo of Zia since January 2013 and advised that they would be moved to the mailing list unless otherwise instructed by February 28, 2014.
 February 13, 2014: Argonne sent a hardcopy of the above-referenced letter to Governor Pino.
 Pueblo of Zuni November 10, 2011: Janet Cohen, NPS, presented information about the LTEMP to Kurt Dongoske and members of the Zuni Cultural Resources Advisory Team (ZCRAT).
-November 4, 2011: Mr. Dongoske called Beverly Heffernan, Reclamation, with some questions on the general LTEMP process.
-He asked why there was no public meeting in New Mexico and asked that Ms. Cohen provide info about the project.
-He indicated December 13, 2011: Ms. Heffernan met with the Zuni about another matter, but was advised by Mr. Dongoske that the Pueblo of Zuni will be a cooperating agency. that Zuni would want a presentation sooner rather than later by John Wessels, NPS, and Larry Walkoviak, Reclamation.
+November 4, 2011: Mr. Dongoske called Beverly Heffernan, Reclamation, with some questions on the general LTEMP proces He asked why there was no public meeting in New Mexico and December 13, 2011: Ms. Heffernan met with the Zuni about another matter, but was advised by Mr. Dongoske that the Pueblo of Zuni will be a Cooperating Agency. asked that Ms. Cohen provide information about the project.
+He indicated that Zuni would want a presentation sooner rather than later by John Wessels, NPS, and Larry Walkoviak, Reclamation.
 January 9, 2012: Ms. Cohen confirmed the receipt of the Zuni's request to be a Cooperating Agency with Kurt Dongoske.
-December 22, 2011: Governor Arlen Quetawki, Sr., sent a letter indicating that the Zuni would like to be a cooperating agency on the LTEMP.
+December 22, 2011: Governor Arlen Quetawki, Sr., sent a letter indicating that the Zuni would like to be a Cooperating Agency of the LTEMP.
 Mr. Quetawki advised that Mr. Dongoske is the primary representative of the Zuni for the LTEMP.
 The August/September 2012: MOU signed by joint-leads.
 Cooperating Agency form was signed and enclosed.
 April 17, 2014: Bruce Verhaaren, Argonne, informed Mr. Dongoske that a draft copy of Chapter 3 should be available for Tribal review the week of April 21.
 July 26, 2012: MOU signed.
 April 30, 2014: Mr. Verhaaren informed Mr. Dongoske that Chapter 3 is still undergoing review by the joint-leads and he is not sure when the Tribes will be able to view it.
-March 25, 2014: Mr. Dongoske requested a copy of Chapter 3 so that the ZCRAT could review how the Zuni information had been included.
+March 25, 2014: Mr. Dongoske requested a copy of Chapter 3 so that the ZCRAT could review how the Zuni information had bee included.
 May 5, 2014: Verhaaren informed Mr. Dongoske that text submitted by the Pueblo of Zuni was incorporated into the various technical areas of Chapter 3 and that the February 7, 2015: Pueblo of Zuni submitted comments on preliminary Chapters 1 and 2. chapter will be ready for review upon approval of project management.
 June 24, 2015: Pueblo of Zuni submitted comments on preliminary Chapter 3.